Jonathan Manns: Underground Infrastructure

+Housing

+Having spent a large part of his career advocating and campaigning with regard to housing security, affordability and homelessness, he took the role of Chief Executive for Wellington's largest residential landlord and affordable housing provider, Te Toi Mahana, in 2025.

+Global

-Land measurement
+Land Measurement

 He was commissioned by the Royal Institution of Chartered Surveyors to prepare the first international guidance on the measurement of land and calculation of associated metrics such as density.
 On publication these definitions established, for the first time, a global standard for all land measurements around the world.
 A draft was released for consultation in 2019.
 The Guidance was published in 2021.